tkuhlman/tkuhlman.github.io/_drafts/ideas.md

 # Potential Ideas
 - Ansible
+  - Advanced Ansible - Creating Ansible modules
+    - Also address my lack of experience from my 11/2 post, and mention I have now done more complicated deploys
+  - Advanced Ansible - rolling deploys, wait_for and assert
   - Ansible Galaxy
     - It prepending with username reflects that most often people will need to tweak the role for their needs.
     - I want version 1.8 so I can only push up roles which are more generalized and more likely useful for others.
-  - Advanced Ansible - Creating Ansible modules and more complicated deploys
-    - Address my lack of experience from my 11/2 post.
 - Docker
   - How I actually use it.
   - Ansible + docker how I both build and deploy with Ansible.
 - The next big challenge is the management of large amounts of containers.
   - Lots of contenders are entering this space perhaps do a review and comparison of them.
   - kubernetes, flocker, even things like apache mesos and to some extent juju fit into this.
-- systemd versus upstart
 - See ~/bin/docker-tips and make that into a blog post